Weight limit: 300 lbs

 Warranty & Assembly

-The warranty is equally impressive as the rest of the rebounder.
-Being a ‘PRO’ model, it comes with an extended warranty – lifetime on the frame and legs, 5 years on the mat, 4 years on the elastic cords and a year on other parts.
+The warranty is equally impressive as the rest.
+Being a ‘PRO’ model, it comes with an extended warranty – lifetime on the frame and legs, 5 years on the mat, 4 years on the elastic cords, and a year on other parts.
 This is one of the best warranties in the trampoline world.

 570 vs. the rest: Is it worth it?

 Compared with other trampolines, such as 350 or 220, this one features a 3-coat low friction finish; with 7 firmness settings, just like the smaller 370 (3 for model 350, 1 for model 220).
 Firmness levels let you fine-tune the trampoline to your liking.
-If 7 levels seems like overkill, Model 350’s three firmness levels look like a sweet spot.
-This model has a larger number of cords that are 1 mm wider in diameter, and sports a 50 lbs. higher weight limit than the rest.
+If 7 levels seem like overkill, Model 350’s three firmness levels look like a sweet spot.
+This model has a larger number of cords that are 1 mm wider in diameter and sports a 50 lbs higher weight limit than the rest.

 Is it worth your while?
 Well, it is the best of the best that JumpSport offers.
-If you spend a lot of time on a rebounder, and if money is not a consideration, this would definitely be excellent for you.
-But it’s certainly not the best-buy trampoline.
+If you spend a lot of time on a fitness trampoline, and if money is not a consideration, this would definitely be excellent for you.
+But it’s certainly not the best-buy mini trampoline.
 If you can live with that, buy this one ASAP.